aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-documents/create-pdf-document/_index.md

 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void CreateSearchableDocument()
 {
-    // The path to the documents directory. var dataDir = RunExamples.GetDataDir_AsposePdf_QuickStart();
+    // The path to the documents directory var dataDir = RunExamples.GetDataDir_AsposePdf_QuickStart();

     // The path to the document
     var filePath = dataDir + "SearchableDocument.pdf";

-    // Load document
+    // Open document
     using (var document = new Aspose.Pdf.Document(filePath))
     {
         document.Convert(CallBackGetHocr);